 The Directors current intention is to exercise the Buy-back Option as prescribed in the Royalty Agreement with Anglo American in the 2024 calendar year.
 The Directors review this assumption on a regular basis and the Group will make appropriate adjustments, subject to the outcome of the review.

 2. Interests in Subsidiaries

-2.1.
-Composition of the Group
+Composition of the Group 2.1.

 The consolidated financial statements incorporate the assets, liabilities and results of the following subsidiaries.